meshula/LabSoundGraphToy/Readme.md

 ![Example](resources/preview.png)

 Right click on the canvas to create new nodes.
 Drag wires from outputs to inputs.
 Click the fields to edit the parameters and settings.

 Some nodes, such as the Oscillator must be started before they make sound.
-These nodes will have a star icon near their name which can be clicked to activate them.
+These nodes will have a "play" icon near their name which can be clicked to activate them.

-Some nodes, such as the Sfxr node can be signalled for a special behavior.
-This signal, as in PureData, is a *bang* and is represented near the node's name as an explanation point icon which can be click to emit the bang signal to the node.
+Click a node's name to reveal a control that allows deleting a node.
+Click a wire to reveal an option to delete the connection.

+Click and drag on an empty area in a node to move it around.

+Mouse scroll zooms in and out at the cursor point.

+Group nodes can be used to draw boxes around other nodes.
+They also contain nodes subsequently created.
+This functionality is a bit rough, because there's no way to go back to adding nodes to the global canvas once you've got a group node.

 ## Getting Started